PowerShell/ProjectMercury/docs/development/CreatingAnAgent.md

 ## Steps to create an agent

-For this example we create an agent to communicate with [Ollama][04], a CLI tool for managing and using locally built LLM/SLMs.
+For this example we create an agent to communicate with the language model `phi3` by utilizing [Ollama][04], a CLI tool for managing and using locally built LLM/SLMs.
 The agent is stored in the `shell/ShellCopilot.Ollama.Agent` folder of the repository.